-The Trustees of the Corporation of the Fine Arts Museums (COFAM), the Trustees of the Fine Arts Museums Foundation, and the Trustees of Fine Arts Museums of San Francisco, with the support and active assistance of the professional staff, have determined that it is in the best interest of the Fine Arts Museums to endorse and subscribe fully to the American Alliance of Museums (formerly American Association of Museums) Code of Ethics for Museums (2000) as well as A Code of Ethics for Art Museum Directors as Adopted by the Association of Art Museum Directors (2001); and any other such codes or guidelines published by the American Alliance of Museums or Association of Art Museum Directors, as they may be amended from time to time.
+The Trustees of the Corporation of the Fine Arts Museums (COFAM), the Trustees of the Fine Arts Museums Foundation (FAMF), and the Trustees of Fine Arts Museums of San Francisco (FAMSF), with the support and active assistance of the professional staff, endorse and subscribe fully to the American Alliance of Museums (formerly American Association of Museums) Code of Ethics for Museums (2000) as well as A Code of Ethics for Art Museum Directors as Adopted by the Association of Art Museum Directors (2001); and any other such codes or guidelines published by the American Alliance of Museums (AAM) or Association of Art Museum Directors (AAMD), as they may be amended from time to time.

-The Corporation of the Fine Arts Museums (COFAM) in conjunction with The Fine Arts Museums Foundation (the "Museum") is a private nonprofit 501(c) (3) charitable organization that exists to support the development and operations of the Fine Arts Museums of San Francisco (FAMSF), which is a Charitable Trust Department of the City and County of San Francisco under Article V of the San Francisco Charter.
-Under Section 5.105 of the Charter, the Fine Arts Museums Board of Trustees "is responsible for the protection and conservation of the assets of the Fine Arts Museums and for setting the public course the Museums will follow.
-The Board shall assure that the Museums are open, accessible and vital contributors to the cultural life of the City and County, and that the Museums' programs bring art appreciation and education to all the people of the City and County."
+COFAM is a private nonprofit 501(c) (3) charitable organization that exists to support the development and operations of FAMSF, which is a Charitable Trust Department of the City and County of San Francisco under Article V of the San Francisco Charter.
+Under Section 5.105 of the Charter, FAMSF's Board of Trustees "is responsible for the protection and conservation of the assets of the Fine Arts Museums and for setting the public course the Museum will follow.
+The Board shall assure that the Museums are open, accessible and vital contributors to the cultural life of the City and County, and that the Museum's programs bring art appreciation and education to all the people of the City and County."